BenQdigiPages/books_app_strings/README.md

 Export to CSV report
 --------------------

-The `localize.rb` can also export resources to CSV file, for review or other purpose, please try:
+The `localize.rb` can also export resources to one CSV file, for review or other purpose, please try:

 ````
 ruby localize.rb --in res --report strings.csv